Langwathby railway station: Services

 Eight northbound and seven southbound services call at Langwathby on weekdays and five trains in each direction on Sundays.
-The station is also served by a single DalesRail train from Preston & Blackpool North to Carlisle (and return) on Sundays during the summer months.
+The station was also served by a single DalesRail train from Preston & Blackpool North to Carlisle (and return) on Sundays during the summer months (but this is currently suspended until spring 2024).
 One additional call each way was instituted at the summer 2018 timetable change as part of DfT-mandated Northern franchise improvements.

 Services through to Carlisle were suspended from 9 February 2016 (until March 2017) by a landslip at Eden Brow (near Armathwaite), which destabilised the embankment on the eastern side of the railway where it passes through the Eden Gorge.
 An emergency timetable was in operation, with trains only operating as far as Armathwaite (with a bus link to Carlisle) northbound and Appleby southbound until repairs were completed in the spring of 2017.
 Following the successful completion of the repair work, the regular timetable resumed on 31 March 2017.